 In addition, factory and laboratory workers face higher exposure to chemicals that irritate the lungs.

-Diagnosing Chronic Cough
+How is Chronic Cough Diagnosed?

 Determining the cause behind chronic cough is the first step for effective treatment.
 Your physician will use your physical exam, medical history, lifestyle habits, and symptoms to help make a diagnosis.